Indianapolis Zoo Welcomes Spring With New Festival - Indianapolis Monthly

 Indianapolis Zoo Welcomes Spring With New Festival

-As the air loses its winter chill and the days become longer, the animals and staff at the Indianapolis Zoo have a case of spring fever.
-In celebration of the new season, the Zoo debuts their very own brand-new festival, as well as the first appearance of their newest addition: an adorable baby giraffe.
+As the air loses its winter chill and the days become longer, the animals and staff at the Indianapolis Zoo have a case of Spring Fever.
+In celebration of the new season, the Zoo debuts their very own brand-new festival, as well as the first appearance their newest addition: an adorable baby giraffe.

-Running March 21 through April 7, xZOOberance offers live music with different acts daily, décor that encapsulates the beauty of nature, fun-filled activities, and encounters with animals that will brighten the spirit of any Hoosier’s heart.
+Beginning of March 21 and running through April 7, xZOOberance offers live music with different acts daily, décor that encapsulates the beauty of nature, fun-filled activities, and encounters with animals to brighten the spirit of any Hoosier’s heart.
 Farewell winter blues.

-Animal dance party.
+Animals dancing.
 All 12 days of xZOOberance, you can enjoy live entertainment and performing arts of local acts like Dumpster Drummers, Cathy Morris, Dance Kaleidoscope, and more.
-American folk band Hiss Golden Messenger headlines on March 30th at 6 p.m. with opening act Jai Baker 3 kicking things off at 5 p.m.
-The Zoo will stay open late that night in order for patrons to enjoy the music and dance the evening away.
+American folk band, Hiss Golden Messenger will headline on March 30th at 6 pm, with an opening act of Jai Baker 3 at 5 pm.
+The Zoo will stay open late that night, so you are able to enjoy the music and dance the evening away.

 Flamingos know their yoga.
 There are many activities guests can do to engage with the animals and staff at Indianapolis Zoo.
 Partake in some animal-inspired yoga and learn from flamingos on how to balance on one leg.
 Kids can enjoy creative crafts and create paper kites for the animals at the zoo.
 Adults can enjoy craft beer, wine, and tasty snacks like the Bavarian Prestel and kettle chips at the Cheer Garden.